PhrozenIO/Arcane/README.md

 * **Secure**: To protect the privacy and security of your remote desktop sessions, the module uses TLSv1.2 or 1.3 to encrypt the network traffic.
 Access to the server is granted through a challenge-based authentication mechanism that requires a user-defined complex password.
 * **Network Traffic Encryption**: The module supports encrypting the network traffic using either a default X509 certificate (which requires administrator privileges) or your own custom X509 certificate.
 * **Mouse Cursor Icon Synchronization**: The module also synchronizes the state of the mouse cursor icon between the viewer (virtual desktop) and the server, providing a more seamless and intuitive remote desktop experience.
+* **Clipboard Synchronization**: This feature allows you to synchronize the clipboard text between the viewer (your device) and the server (the remote computer).
+You can easily copy and paste text between the two systems.
 * **Multi-Screen Support**: If the remote computer has more than one desktop screen, you can choose which screen to capture and stream to your device.
 * **View Only Mode**: This feature allows you to disable remote control abilities and simply view the screen of the remote computer.
 It can be useful for demonstrations or presentations.
 * **Session Concurrency**: Multiple viewers can connect to a single server at the same time, allowing multiple users to collaborate on the same remote desktop.